-Unit One: River Valleys to the Classical World
+Unit One: River Valleys to the Classical World (Test Date: 9/13 & 9/14)

-- GPS: SSWH1 The student will analyze the origins, structures, and interactions of complex societies in the ancient Eastern Mediterranean from 3500 BCE to 500 BCE. - a.
-Describe the development of Mesopotamian societies; include the religious, cultural, economic, and political facets of society, with attention to Hammurabi's law code. - b.
-Describe the relationship of religion and political authority in Ancient Egypt. - c.
-Explain the development of monotheism; include the concepts developed by the ancient $\underline{\textit{Hebrews}}$ , and Zoroastrianism. - d.
-Describe early trading networks in the Eastern Mediterranean; include the impact $\underline{\textit{Phoenicians}}$ had on - e.
-Explain the development and importance of writing; include cuneiform, hieroglyphics, and the Phoenician alphabet.
+GPS: SSWH1 The student will analyze the origins, structures, and interactions of complex societies in the ancient Eastern Mediterranean from 3500 BCE to 500 BCE. a.
+Describe the development of Mesopotamian societies; include the religious, cultural, economic, and a.
+Describe the development of Mesopotamian societies; include the religious, cultural, economic, and political facets of society, with attention to Hammurabi's law code. b.
+Describe the relationship of religion and political authority in Ancient Egypt.

+c.
+Explain the development of monotheism; include the concepts developed by the ancient Hebrews, and d.
+Describe early trading networks in the Eastern Mediterranean; include the impact Phoenicians had on the Mediterranean World.